 Customer segmentation, also known as market segmentation, is the practice of dividing consumers into subgroups.
 This makes it easier to target your messaging more closely to your customers’ needs.

-All sorts of data can inform your customer segmentation.
+All sorts of data can inform your market segmentation.
 For example:

 - Social factors,

 - Product uses,

 Segmenting your market according to customers is a sound practice.
 It empowers you to build up a more solid understanding of your clients and find what influences them.
 When you’re conveying a message, it will be more compelling if it resonates with customers.
 The division is essentially a method for orchestrating your clients into smaller gatherings as indicated by write.
 Each segment should be described by specific traits.

 Customer Segmentation Meaning

 Customer segmentation refers to dividing customers into groups that share similar characteristics, needs, interests, or behaviours.
 It is a key strategic marketing concept that allows companies to better understand their customers and tailor products, services, and messaging to resonate more effectively with different segments.

 Some key things to know about customer segmentation: